 Lorne History and Exhibition

 The Lorne Historical Society has an exhibition of The Great Ocean Road, free entry, at the Lorne Information Centre.
-As well as these exhibitions, some items held by the society have photographed, scanned or described and uploaded to the Victorian Collections.
-Common topics of interest around Lorne are presented below as exhibitions.
+As well as this exhibition, some items held by the society have photographed, scanned or described and uploaded to the Victorian Collections.
+Common topics of interest around Lorne are presented below.

 ANZAC Park Lorne